mahilab/Syntacts/tutorials/unity.md

 - `Syntacts.cs` - the Syntacts C# binding, containing Syntacts classes, functions, and types (this is the same file found in the C# binding)
 - `SyntactsHub.cs` - a special Unity component that facilitates opening Syntacts sessions (see below)

-The Plugin folder contains `syntacts_c.dll`, the compiled Syntacts dynamic library which is loaded by Unity, and the Editor folder contains custom Unity Editor code.
+The plugin folder contains `syntacts_c.dll`, the compiled Syntacts dynamic library which is loaded by Unity, and the editor folder contains custom Unity editor code.
 You can safely ignore both.

 ## SyntactsHub